 Features

-Microphone — the quality rating of speech transmission.
-We test the microphone in 2 main usage scenarios: quiet and noisy environments.
+Microphone – We assess speech transmission quality by testing the microphone in two main scenarios: quiet and noisy environments.

-Quiet environment — recording indoors with minimal background noise.
-Noisy environment — recording outside near a 6-lane road with maximum traffic noise.
+Quiet environment – This involves recording indoors with minimal background noise.
+Noisy environment – This means recording outdoors near a six-lane road with maximum traffic noise.

 .
-7.50 In quiet conditions: 8 In noisy conditions: 7Microphone — the quality rating of speech transmission.
-We test the microphone in 2 main usage scenarios: quiet and noisy environments.
+7.50 In quiet conditions: 8 In noisy conditions: 7Microphone – We assess speech transmission quality by testing the microphone in two main scenarios: quiet and noisy environments.

-Quiet environment — recording indoors with minimal background noise.
-Noisy environment — recording outside near a 6-lane road with maximum traffic noise.
+Quiet environment – This involves recording indoors with minimal background noise.
+Noisy environment – This means recording outdoors near a six-lane road with maximum traffic noise.

 .
-8.50 In quiet conditions: 9.5 In noisy conditions: 10Noise cancellation is the ability of earbuds to reduce external noise (traffic, street buzz, office) using microphones and signal processing, so you hear music or speech better at normal volume.
-Quality ANC noticeably reduces low-frequency hum (engines, air conditioners), barely creates ear pressure, and minimally distorts sound; weak ANC only removes part of the noise or creates an unpleasant “vacuum” effect and artifacts.
+9.75 In quiet conditions: 9.5 In noisy conditions: 10Active noise cancellation (ANC) lets headphones use microphones and signal processing to cut out external noise like traffic, street hum, or office chatter, so you can hear your music or calls better without cranking the volume.
+Good ANC significantly cuts low-frequency hum from things like engines or air conditioners, barely presses on your ears, and minimally distorts the sound.
+Weak ANC, on the other hand, only removes some of the noise or creates an unpleasant “vacuum” effect and artifacts.

 .
-8 The quality is like the EarFun Air Pro 4.
-It has 2 modes.
-I liked the ‘natural’ one.
-You can hear your surroundings almost like you’re not wearing earbuds, but with some digital processing.
-However, my own voice sounds weird in my head, making it unpleasant to talk.Battery life is the actual working time of earbuds and case on a single charge during typical volume and scenarios (music, video, calls), not just the numbers from advertising.
-Good battery life lets you comfortably get through a day or more without a charger and doesn’t drop significantly with ANC and high-quality codecs enabled; poor battery life requires frequent recharging and noticeably decreases at higher volume.
+8 Quality-wise, like the EarFun Air Pro 4.
+There are 2 modes, I liked the “natural” one, surroundings sound like you’re not wearing headphones with some digital processing.
+But your own voice echoes inside your head and talking is unpleasant.Battery life is the actual playback time you get from the earbuds and their charging case on a single charge during typical volume and usage scenarios (music, video, calls), not just the marketing numbers.
+Good battery life means you can easily get through a day or several without needing an outlet, and it doesn’t drop significantly with noise cancellation and high-quality codecs enabled.
+Poor battery life, on the other hand, requires frequent recharging and noticeably decreases when you crank up the volume.

 .
-8 They claim 54 hours total playback time: 12 hours for the earbuds, plus 42 hours with the charging case.
-In our tests, the earbuds lasted 10 hours, and another 30 hours with the charging case.
-Wireless charging is included.More details.
+8 Claimed – 54 hours of playback – 12 hours for the earbuds + 42 hours with the case.
+In our tests, the headphones ran for 10 hours and another 30 hours with the case.
+Wireless charging is included.Learn more.

-Controls — how conveniently and predictably the earbuds respond to taps and gestures: pause, volume, track switching, mode changes, and voice assistant activation.
-Good controls don’t require “dialing in,” work consistently, and don’t cause accidental taps; poor controls miss commands, lag, or simply ignore gestures.
+Controls — how easily and reliably the headphones respond to your presses and gestures for pausing, adjusting volume, switching tracks, changing modes, and activating your voice assistant.
+Good controls feel intuitive, work without fail, and avoid accidental inputs; bad controls will miss commands, lag, or simply ignore your gestures.

 .
-6.5 It has touch controls, with 4 actions per earbud: single, double, triple tap, and press and hold.
-You can manage calls, reassign controls in the app, or disable controls for one or both earbuds.
-The controls are clunky.
-They often only work on the second or third try, and I frequently missed the touch area.
-I never got used to them, even after 4 weeks of testing.
-Accidental single taps can happen if you brush against the earbud’s touch area.More details.
+6.5 Touch-based – 4 actions per earbud: single, double, triple click, and press-and-hold.
+You can manage calls, remap controls in the companion app, disable controls for one or both earbuds.
+Controls are inconvenient, often triggering on the 2nd-3rd try, frequent missed touches.
+After 4 weeks of testing, I never got used to it.
+Accidental single-tap actions can happen if you brush against the touch area of the earbud.Learn more.

 .
 8 EarFun Audio.
-It’s available for Android and iOS.
-The app is useful for adjusting controls, active noise cancellation, and transparency mode.
-You can pick between LDAC or aptX audio codecs.
-You can also tune the sound using preset EQs or custom settings.
-It even has live, synchronized translation for 146 languages, including regional dialects.More details.
+Available for Android and iOS.
+The app is useful for customization: controls, noise cancellation, and transparency.
+You can select LDAC or aptX audio codecs, tweak sound via ready-made presets or personal tuning.
+Live, synchronous translation is available for 146 languages including regional dialects.Learn more.

 .
-8 Within 10m, the signal is stable with the LDAC codec.
-Sometimes you might get dropouts at less than a meter.
-The earbuds have more dropouts with the “quality” bitrate.
-Bluetooth version 6.0.Important features and sensors:
+8 Within 10m — the signal holds steady with the LDAC codec.
+Audio dropouts can occasionally happen at distances under a meter.
+Headphones drop out more often with quality bitrate.
+Bluetooth version 6.0.Key features and sensors:

 - Multipoint – yes.